 Finding the Best Places to Retire Since 2006!

-Overview: Bounded by the San Rafael Hills and the Angeles National Forest in southern California, Pasadena is about ten miles northeast of downtown Los Angeles.
-It is affluent, suburban, racially diverse and best known for the Rose Bowl and the Tournament of Roses Parade.
+Bounded by the San Rafael Hills and the Angeles National Forest in southern California, sun soaked Pasadena is about 10 miles northeast of downtown Los Angeles.
+It is affluent and suburban with a rich quality of life and is best known for the Rose Bowl and the Tournament of Roses Parade.

 Climate: The city has a perfect Mediterranean climate.
 Summer temperatures are in the 80s and 90s, and winter temperatures are in the 40s, 50s and 60s.
 On average, the area receives 20 inches of rain each year.
-Santa Ana winds blow.
+The dry, warm Santa Ana winds come in the fall and often stay until spring.

 At Least One Hospital Accepts Medicare Patients?
 Yes